Technical analysis

 A KQL toolkit for the on-call engineer

-Browser-related Conditional Access failures are easy to find at scale once you know the query shape.
-The following queries assume sign-in logs are routed to a Log Analytics workspace via the standard Diagnostic Settings, with the SigninLogs table available.
+Browser-related CA failures are easy to find at scale once you know the query shape.
+These assume sign-in logs are shipping to a Log Analytics workspace via the standard Diagnostic Settings, with the SigninLogs table available.

 SigninLogs